You hate them or you love them, or more likely, you love to hate them.

 One of the later additions to the genre, the famed Kevin Sorbo (a B-list movie regular) plays a character inspired by Arnold Schwarzeneggar’s Conan.
 Interestingly, Kull the Conqueror was intended to be a sequel to the 80s Conan films, but Arnold didn’t want to reprise the same character again, and Kevin Sorbo felt that Conan’s character belonged to Arnold, so they created Kull as a sort of spiritual successor.
 It’s not a great movie, but neither is it the worst pick if you’re looking for a good sword and sorcery flick.
 The budget, styling, action, and set design is one of the better ones within the genre.

 Widely regarded as one of the worst films of all time, Gor is a 1987 sword and sorcery film that is just not very good in any way.
-Starring Rebecca Ferratti, it’s pretty clear that she is better as a model than an actress.
+Starring Rebecca Ferratti and Urbano Barberini, it’s pretty clear that she is better as a model than an actress.
 The over-done tropes aren’t really worth watching, but if you’re in the mood to play a drinking game and get really trashed, this is one of the films worth watching.

 The Beastmaster (1982)

 One of the earliest sword and sorcery films, The Beastmaster is a driving action movie with good characters, a great cast, and a solid plot, which is more than can be said of many.
-Tanya Roberts (from Charlie’s Angels) stars in this film.
+Marc Singer and Tanya Roberts (from Charlie’s Angels) star in this film.

 The Deathstalker Series (1983-1991)